garrandall/popular-music-data/tracks/a-night-to-remember-shalamar.md

 Now to you I make a lasting dedication
 I'll show you
-All that love and life can be, ooh
+All that love and life can be, oh
 And each day that I live
 I will deliver